Missing person: United States

 Statistical information on missing persons in the US is provided by annual National Crime Information Center (NCIC) "Missing Person and Unidentified Person Statistics", annual Amber alert reports (minors only) and a comprehensive 2002 NISMART–2 study (covering children missing in year 1999).
 Amber alerts are reserved for confirmed abductions, where the child is at risk of serious injury or death.
 In 2018, 161 such alerts were issued, concerning 203 children.
 Of those 161 cases, 23 were found to be hoaxes or unfounded (minor was not missing), 92 were familial abductions, 38 were non-familial abductions and remaining 8 were runaways, lost, injured or unclassified.
 As of early 2019, 11 children were still missing and 7 were found deceased, with remaining children having been recovered.
 Notably, even though all states have operational AMBER program, 16 did not issue any alerts in 2018.

 National Incidence Studies of Missing, Abducted, Runaway, and Thrownaway Children (NISMART–2) study by the U.S. Office of Juvenile Justice and Delinquency Prevention from 2002 comprehensively described missing children cases for year 1999.
-The study considered a child missing when the child's whereabouts were unknown to the primary caretaker, with the result that the caretaker was alarmed for at least 1 hour and tried to locate the child.
+Data in the study was derived from a Law Enforcement Study, National Household Surveys of both Adult Caretakers and Youth (telephone interviews) and a Juvenile Facilities Study.
+The study considered a child missing when its whereabouts were unknown to the primary caretaker, with the result that the caretaker was alarmed for at least 1 hour and tried to locate the child.
 The estimated number of "caretaker missing children (reported and not reported)" was around 1.3 million, with about 800 thousand missing children estimated to have been reported.
+The estimated number of 800,000 missing children reports has been widely circulated in the popular press.
+The study's population included all approximately 70 million children in the US under the age of 18.

-The 1,300,000 number is further broken down into approximately 33,000 non-familial abductions, 117,000 familial abductions, 629,000 runaway/thrownaway cases, 198,000 lost/injured, and 375,000 "benign explanations".
+The 1,300,000 number is further broken down into approximately 33,000 nonfamily abductions, 117,000 family abductions, 629,000 runaway/thrownaway cases, 198,000 lost/injured, and 375,000 "benign explanations".
+The estimated number of nonfamily abductions is noted in the report to be "based on extremely small sample of cases" with 95% confidence interval of 2,000–64,000.
+While nonfamily abductions are defined as occurring when a nonfamily perpetrator takes a child by the use of physical force or threat of bodily harm, only 115 are considered stereotypical kidnappings, in which the child is detained overnight, transported at least 50 miles, held for ransom, abducted with intent to keep the child permanently, or killed.
 By the time the study data were collected, 99.8% of 1.3 million caretaker missing children had been returned home alive or located.
 Only 0.2% percent or 2,500 had not, the vast majority of which were runaways from institutions.
-Furthermore, only an estimated 115 of 33,000 non-familial abductions were stereotypical kidnappings, involving a stranger or slight acquaintance, who holds the child for ransom, abducts with intent to kill or keep permanently.
-Data in the study was derived from a Law Enforcement Study, National Household Surveys of both Adult Caretakers and Youth (telephone interviews) and a Juvenile Facilities Study.
-The estimated number of 800,000 missing children reports has been widely circulated in the popular press.